Pythm/ad-Lightwand/info.md

 > [!TIP]
 > Tracker will set mode as away when not home but there is no restrictions on calling new modes or normal when away.

-### Media players
+### Media Players
-Sorted by priority if more than one mediaplayer is defined in room.
-Can be any sensor or switch with on/off state.
-Define name of mode for each sensor and define light attributes in light_modes.
-Media mode will set light and keep as media mode when motion is detected as well as morning, normal and night* modes are called.
-Calling any other modes will set light to the new mode.
-If any of the morning, normal or night* modes is called when media is on, media mode will be active again.
+Sorted by priority if more than one media player is defined in a room.
+Can be any sensor or switch with an on/off state.
+Define the name of the mode for each sensor and define light attributes in `light_modes`.
+The "media mode" will set the light and keep it as the media mode when motion is detected, as well as during morning, normal, and night* modes.
+Calling any other modes will set the light to the new mode.
+If any of the morning, normal, or night* modes are called when the media is on, the media mode will be active again.

+> [!TIP]
+> Input `delay` option when a TV reports a 'on' state shortly after being turned off and then reported a 'off' state again to avoid lights dimming up and down and up again.

 ```yaml
   mediaplayers: